4Players/odin-unity-demo/README.md

 Audio Occlusion should occur when an object is placed between the audio listener (our player) and audio sources in the scene - e.g. hearing the muffled sounds of an enemy approaching from behind a wall.
 Unity does not have any kind of built-in audio occlusion, so we need to implement our own system.
-The
-`OcclusionAudioListener` script contains most of the occlusion logic and is placed with the `AudioListener` script on our local player object.
+The `OcclusionAudioListener` script contains most of the occlusion logic and is placed, together with the `AudioListener` script, on our local player object.
 The `OcclusionAudioListener` registers objects with colliders, that enter the detection range and have at least one `AudioSource` script attached in the transform hierarchy.
 By default the detection range is set to 100 meters - Audio Sources that are farther away than that are usually not loud enough to be affected meaningfully by our occlusion system.
 We then apply the occlusion effects to each of the registered Audio Sources in every frame.